-N4.
-Non-profit organisations frequently are in a very competitive environment; they often must compete with other organisations and with alternative sources for similar services to secure financial and volunteer resources, membership, visibility in appropriate communities, and media attention.

-N5.
-For non-profit organisations, the term "business" (P.2b) is used throughout the Criteria to refer to factors related to your main mission area or enterprise activity.
+- N4.
+Non-profit organisations frequently are in a very competitive environment; they often must compete with other organisations and with alternative sources for similar services to secure financial and volunteer resources, membership, visibility in appropriate communities, and media attention. - N5.
+For non-profit organisations, the term "business" (P.2b) is used throughout the Criteria to refer to your main mission area or enterprise activity.

-For additional description of this Item, see pages 37-38
+For additional description of this Item, see pages 33-34